Mexico's president signs law to reform energy market, attract investment

-MEXICO CITY (Reuters) - Mexican President Enrique Pena Nieto on Friday signed into law a radical reform of the country’s energy market, ending a 75-year oil and gas monopoly in the hope of attracting major investments to increase production.
+MEXICO CITY, Dec 20 (Reuters) - Mexican President Enrique Pena Nieto on Friday signed into law a radical reform of the country’s energy market, ending a 75-year oil and gas monopoly in the hope of attracting major investments to increase production.

 “This is a transformational reform ... that will allow the country to produce more energy at lower costs,” Pena Nieto said at the signing ceremony flanked by lawmakers at the national palace.